 - 2 cups toasted walnuts or pecans, chopped (optional)

-- 10 tablespoons (5 ounces) unsalted butter, cut into pieces, at room temperature, plus more for the baking pan and as needed
+- 10 tablespoons (5 oz) unsalted butter cut into pieces, at room temperature, plus more for the baking pan and as needed

 - 1 tablespoon vanilla extract